 I rented an atmospheric oxygen calibrator, one that miners use now instead of some unlucky canary.
-I discovered that oxygen levels in different locales varied from one to six percentage points meaning that our oxygen supply can dip from four to twenty four percent.
-20.8 % is normal.
+I discovered that oxygen levels in different locales varied from one to six percentage points (21% to 15%) 20.8% of the air we breathe at sea level is normal.
 In a commercial jumbo jet it dipped approximately 24 percent to 15.8 percent of the air we were breathing.
 Added to jet-lag (which has been reduced by my Breathing Exercise #2 guided audio), do frequent flyers or airplane personnel get more colds or illness than the average?
 What is their life span these days?
 Germs, viruses and bacteria are anaerobic; they thrive in an oxygen poor atmosphere.

 NASA pilots use ninety percent oxygen or more in their high altitude planes.
 The basement meeting room of a hotel decreased to 19.2 percent, an eight percent reduction.
+Theywanted me to teach breathing classes there.
+I refused.
 Another hotel read O2 at 20.8.
-Thats the hotel I would choose to stay in.
-During a rain storm O2 ratio dropped from 20.8 to a 20.1; Water must displace a little oxygen.
+Thats the hotel I would choose to stay or teach in.
+During a rain storm O2 % dropped from 20.8 to a 20.1; Water must displace a little oxygen.
 A stuffy car reduced it to 19.5 and with the heater on another percentage point to 18.2, or 12 percent.
 A room where I wrote some of this workbook dipped to 20.1 and it became uncomfortably stuffy.
 My positive attitude went down.
 I took a brisk walk in the fresh air and felt good again.
 Shouldnt that tell you something right then if you have to go to the trouble of going outside to get a breath of fresh air to feel better?
-For a good article on buildings and breathing. http://oikos.com/library/breathingwalls/ PDF should link get broken
+For a good article on buildings and breathing.
+PDF should link get broken it did.

 A study of welders working in closed environments in England showed that a 17 percent oxygen environment was the least researchers felt comfortable allowing a welder to work in.
 Id like to get those welders health and life span records.
 A lot of welders I know have serious lung problems in their later years.
 The torches burn up breathable oxygen as well as the torchs tanks of oxygen.